omahs/bandada/README.md

 BandadaSemaphore contract has been deployed to:    0xCf7Ed3AccA5a467e9e704C703E8D87F634fB0Fc9
 ```

 These values are set as defaults in `libs/utils/src/contract-addresses.ts`.
-If you change the contract and deploy again, new address need to be set here.
+If you change the contract and deploy again, new address needs to be set here.

 To reset the local network or TheGraph node, you can stop the docker containers, and delete the respective folders inside `./.data`.